 - hard candy

-Also, people may enjoy increasing their intake of high fiber foods like fruits, vegetables, and whole grains. this may help to stop constipation and associated bloating.
+Also, people may enjoy increasing their intake of high-fiber foods like fruits, vegetables, and whole grains. this may help to stop constipation and associated bloating.

-In the event that a hidden condition is that the clarification for LAP and swelling, treating the condition should assist with easing these manifestations.
+If a hidden condition is that the clarification for LAP and swelling, treating the condition should assist with easing these manifestations.